apisnetworks/apiscp-docs/docs/admin/PHP-FPM.md

 ```

 ### Service relationship
-Both `php-fpm` and `php-fpm-siteXX` represent one-way bindings to the respective pools.
-The full service name, `php-fpm-siteXX-domain` consists of 2 parts, a socket-activated service ending in `.socket` that spawns the PHP-FPM pool that shares the same name once activity arrives on that socket from Apache.
+Both *php-fpm* and *php-fpm-siteXX* represent one-way bindings to the respective pools.
+The full service name, *php-fpm-siteXX-domain* consists of 2 parts, a socket-activated service ending in *.socket* that spawns the PHP-FPM pool that shares the same name once activity arrives on that socket from Apache.

-Restarting `php-fpm.service` will restart all PHP-FPM pools previously running, however, will leave dormant pools inactive.
-Likewise the same treatment is applied to `php-fpm-siteXX.service` but only to pools belonging to that site.
-Restarting `php-fpm-siteXX-domain.socket` will restart the similarly named service if it was previously listening or re-enable the socket listener if previously deactivated via a `stop` command (`systemctl stop php-fpm`).
-Starting `php-fpm-siteXX-domain.service` will unconditionally start the PHP-FPM pool without waiting for activity from the named .socket.
+Restarting *php-fpm.service* will restart all PHP-FPM pools previously running, however, will leave dormant pools inactive.
+Likewise the same treatment is applied to *php-fpm-siteXX.service* but only to pools belonging to that site.
+Restarting *php-fpm-siteXX-domain.socket* will restart the similarly named service if it was previously listening or re-enable the socket listener if previously deactivated via a `stop` command (`systemctl stop php-fpm`).
+Starting *php-fpm-siteXX-domain.service* will unconditionally start the PHP-FPM pool without waiting for activity from the named *.socket*.

 ![Propagation relation between different services](./images/php-fpm-service-relationship.svg)